orblivion/lbry-wallet-sync-draft/spec/sync.md

 If the failed merge of c-1 and c-2 required user interaction, that interaction would need to be repeated when merging c-1 c-2 and c-3.
 This is a trade off of user convenience for simplicity in design, but this is expected to be a rare case.

-NOTE: If this becomes a big usability problem, perhaps it would be possible to save some sort of intermediate state from the first merge attempt to avoid doing it the second time.
+NOTE: If this unexpectedly becomes a big usability problem, perhaps it would be possible to save some sort of intermediate state from the first merge attempt to avoid doing it the second time.

 # Dishonest Server - Altered Wallet